DHCSSza/escalator-sadilar/content/post/2024/03/Richel_Attafuah/index.md

 subtitle:

 # Summary for listings and search engines
 summary:  Welcome 👋 to this community spotlight!
-We're introducing Richel Attafuah, a teaching assistant and memeber of Women in Machine Learning & Data Science (WiMLDS).
+We're introducing Richel Attafuah, a teaching assistant and member of Women in Machine Learning & Data Science (WiMLDS).

 # Link this post with a project
 projects: []